 - Museums and Historical Attractions

 The Cache La Poudre River Corridor National Heritage Area starts on the east side of the Roosevelt National Forest in Larimer County and ends just east of Greeley, Colorado in Weld County, at the confluence of the South Platte River.
+There are numerous points of access, such as public parks along its route.

 Season: Year round